Skip to main content

 note

-When running a JuiceFS mount point in the background, the client will output the log to a local file by default.
-The path to the local log file is slightly different depending on the user running the process: for the root user, the path is /var/log/juicefs.log, and for others, it is $HOME/.juicefs/juicefs.log.
+When running a JuiceFS mount point in the background, the client outputs logs to a local file by default.
+The path to the local log file is slightly different depending on the user running the process:

-The local log file is not rotated by default and needs to be configured manually in production to ensure that it does not take up too much disk space.
-The following is a configuration example for log rotation
+The local log file is not rotated by default and needs to be configured manually in production to prevent excessive disk space usage.
+The following is a configuration example for log rotation:

 /etc/logrotate.d/juicefs